This blog was first published in June 2017, and has been updated in August 2018

 Remember, the data doesn’t belong to you – it belongs to the user – and on that basis, you need to give them every right to make corrections to that data.
-They are also the one who can grant and revoke consent of that data.
+They are also the ones who can grant and revoke consent of that data.

-Under GDPR, your contacts have the ‘right to be forgotten’, which essentially means that they can ask you to provide them with a copy of all the personal data you have on them, or to delete/modify it.
+Under GDPR, your contacts have the ‘right to be forgotten, which essentially means that they can ask you to provide them with a copy of all the personal data you have on them or to delete/modify it.

 There’s a new option within HubSpot called “GDPR delete” that permanently deletes a contact, rather than storing their information.
-If you do not have a process in place to manage deletion requests, it may be worth setting up a process to ensure it’s done quickly and promptly if a contact does ask.
+If you do not have a process in place to manage deletion requests, it may be worth setting up a process to ensure it’s done quickly and promptly if contact does ask.

 You also have the option to grant any access/portability request to your contacts by exporting their record into a machine-readable format.